 Instead, wrap news about your website into a larger fundraising message.
 It thanks your prospects for past support and encourages them to explore ways to give that benefit their and their family’s welfare while also benefitting your organization.
 It then directs them to your planned giving website, where they can learn more.

 Send that letter out several times a year.
 There’s something called the “stickiness factor” in consistent direct mail.
 Remember that fewer than a third of your letters will be read, and that fewer than 5% of the people who did read the letter will remember what it said 4 months after receiving it.
 So, send the same letter again — don’t reinvent the wheel (or, even worse, send out just one marketing piece and then drop the campaign).

 Are my prospects actually using the Internet?

 Absolutely.
-U.S. seniors are the fastest growing sector of the PC-purchasing public.
+U.S. seniors are the fastest-growing sector of the PC-purchasing public.
 They also hold the majority of the wealth in the U.S. and are your main market.
-As they migrate to the Net, you should be there to meet them there.
+As they migrate to the Internet, you should be there to meet them there.

 Should my planned giving website be customized?

 Successful for-profits work very hard to establish unique, identifiable “brands” or public images for themselves, and ensure that all their communications project that identity.
 They know their customers, and market their services based on niche market segmentation.
 For example, ABC Corporation may place a national display ad in Time Magazine, but its look, feel and content may be different in Kansas City than it is in Miami.

 Using a boilerplate website means that you can’t achieve those same standards of brand identity for your nonprofit.
 Why not show your personality?